l90lpa/blackjack-two/README.md

 ## recent updates
 - updated to allow Ace card to take value 11 or 1 depending on the situation and the player's choice.
+- updated deck.dealCard() to loop to the start of newly shuffled deck after each complete cycle through.